BenGilbert98/python_functions/README.md

 # Python Functions
 - functions are used to reduce / eliminate DRY (Don't Repeat Yourself)
 ## What Are Functions and Why Are They Used?
+- functions are used to bundle sets of instructions that are used multiple times.
 ## How To Create a Function
 - The following syntax is used to create a function```def <function_name>(arg1,arg2... argN):```
 - Examples: